SadaqatDahani786/client-db-project/README.md

 2. Download Postgresql server from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and install it.
 Remember the **username**, **password** and **port** you set during installation.

-3. Now search for pgadmin in your start menu and run the application, then click on servers to connect to your local postgresql server, then right on (Servers -> PostgreSQL -> Databases) and create a new database and give it any name.
+3. Now search for pgadmin in your start menu and run the application, then click on servers to connect to your local postgresql server, then right click on (_Servers_ -> _PostgreSQL_ -> _Databases_) and create a new database and give it any name.
 Remember the **database name** you set.

 4. Now open the project in Vs Code and open a terminal/cmd and type this command `npm install` to install all the dependencies.